 The Motion Sensor API reports the state of an endpoint that senses movement in a given area.
 For instance, the Echo speakers may start to play music or announcements, or turn on lights when a sensor detects motion.
 Homeowners will be able to customize announcements of these two APIs using the Routines feature from the Alexa app.
 Amazon said that doorbell maker Ring and smart lock company August have implemented these new APIs.

-The other new API is called Alexa.RTCSessionController, which enables smart cameras and doorbells to establish a two-way communication with Echo devices with a screen – the Echo Show and the Echo Spot.
+The other new API is called Alexa.RTCSessionController, which enables to establish vivint doorbell camera which is two-way communication with Echo devices with a screen – the Echo Show and the Echo Spot.